JD Johnson & Charlie Strickland

 Jim has been in service to his country and community nearly his entire life.
 Currently employed as a police officer, he has 23 years of total law enforcement experience.
 He also served in the Army for nine years.

 Jim is an expert instructor in three high liability areas at Fire and Police Selection, Inc. (FPSI) including EVOC, DT, and firearms.

-Michael is the Assistant Manager at the Range, providing customer service and handling day to day activities in the Pro Shop.
+Michael is the the Range Manager, providing customer service and handling day to day activities in the Pro Shop and on the range.
 Michael also works with the Training staff to schedule classes and private instruction.

 As a Corpsman for the United States Naval Hospital Corps, Michael spent time in Guam, at the US Naval Hospital Guam.
 He worked in a variety of fields ranging from Preventive Medicine to Family practice and ultimately became an Emergency Department team leader.
 While stationed with 2D Marine Division in North Carolina he worked as a Fleet Marine Force Corpsman for Weapons Company, 3rd Battalion, 9th Marine Infantry Regiment.
 After his return from Afghanistan he moved to Head Quarters Company, 2nd Combat Engineer Battalion to finish his time remaining in his beloved Corps.

 Mike is the store manager at Talon Tactical Outfitters, Talon’s retail store.
 He assists customers with trying new firearms, deciding what might work best for them, and answering any and all questions they have in regards to the function of the retail store.
 Michael can also facilitate special orders or provide the FFL information for any transfers of Firearms.